-- 7. Study of vegetative and floral characters of the following families (Description, V.S. flower, section of ovary, floral diagram/s, floral formula/e and systematic position according to Bentham & Hooker's system of classification): Brassicaceae, Asteraceae, Solanaceae, Lamiaceae, Malvaceae, Rubiaceae, Fabaceae, Apocynaceae.
-Acanthaceae, Verbenaceae. - 8.
-Field visit (local) Excursion/Field trips are to be organized in Botanically rich areas.
-A field report with photographic document of plants (atleast 10) and corresponding field record to be submitted during practical examination - 9.
-Mounting of a properly dried and pressed specimen of any one wild plant with herbarium label (to be submitted in the record book).
+7. Study of vegetative and floral characters of the following families (Description, V.S. flower, section of ovary, floral diagram/s, floral formula/e and systematic position according to Bentham & Hooker's system of classification): Brassicaceae, Asteraceae, Solanaceae, Lamiaceae, Malvaceae, Rubiaceae, Fabaceae, Apocynaceae.
+Acanthaceae, Verbenaceae.

+- 8. Field visit (local) Excursion/Field trips are to be organized in Botanically rich areas.
+A field report with photographic document of plants (at least 10) and corresponding field record to be submitted during practical examination. - 9.
+Submission of a properly dried and pressed herbarium specimen of any one wild plant.